Jabinashajahan/StudentManagementSystem/README.md

   📸 Outputs / Screenshots

 Below are the screenshots of the application interface and features.
-Replace the placeholder image links with your own uploaded images.

 ➕ Add Student Output
    <img width="552" height="597" alt="Screenshot 2025-12-11 154525" src="https://github.com/user-attachments/assets/66f01a0b-5727-4770-bbb0-b2dbb4ab2362" />